Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch05_Properties_of_triangles.md

 [Ch05_S04](https://www.ck12.org/reader/reader-index.html#section/9549312/5.4/9549314)

 (Mediana de un triángulo)
-**Median of a triangle**: in a triangle, a median is a segment that connects one vertex with the midpoint of the segment opposite to the vertex.
+**Median of a triangle**: in a triangle, a median is a segment that connects one vertex with the midpoint of the side opposite to the vertex.
 [Median of a triangle image code](Programs/Ch05/S04_01_Median_of_a_triangle_image.py)
 ![Median of a triangle image](Images/Ch05/S04_01_Median_of_a_triangle.png) *Median of a triangle*